autonity/docs.autonity.org/content/docs/account-holders/setup-autcli/_index.md

 {{< /alert >}}

 {{% pageinfo %}}
-Now that you have a working `aut` CLI installation, you can  [create](/account-holders/create-acct/) and [fund](/account-holders/fund-acct/) and account on the network, and then [create and submit a transaction](/account-holders/submit-trans-autcli/).
+Now that you have a working Autonity CLI installation, you can  [create](/account-holders/create-acct/) and [fund](/account-holders/fund-acct/) and account on the network, and then [create and submit a transaction](/account-holders/submit-trans-autcli/).
 {{% /pageinfo %}}

 ------------------------------------------------